 Sometimes parts are not easily available or dealerships are far away.
 In that case you can make your own foot gaskets which are really only made from thin cardboard about 0.3mm thick.
 Such material is available in sheets from Amazon and locally in hardware stores.
 Sometimes you will also find stores for automotive parts that can cut those gaskets for you (water cutting) or some print shops that cut labels and logos.
 We supply the layout for download in these formats in one ZIP packet: Corel Draw 2019, Corel Draw 12, PDF, [click here].

 We are using the 450cc on carbureted Himalayans.
-The UCD33 carb is also used on the Bullet 500 with the same jets, a 125 main and a 15 pilot.
+The UCD33 carb is also used on the Bullet 500 with the same 125 main jet.
 We have not changed that and our bike runs great.
-However one customer has changed to 130 main and 17.5 pilot and has also lifted the needle by 1mm (putting a washer underneath) and is reporting increased power and better response.
+However one customer has changed to 130 main and has also lifted the needle by 1mm (putting a washer underneath) and is reporting increased power and better response.